Opinion | Ted Konnerth: Big government

 While I’d love to see more fiscal discipline, I still understand that most of the expenditures are for the good of the people.
 The citizens who rail against big government and demand that the government be reduced in size are unlikely to be the same ones that will gladly give up the big-budget items of defense, social security, Medicare and contributions to individual state coffers.

 The politicizing of “big government” explains nothing.
-Yes, the federal government for the 2020 fiscal year will spent than $3 trillion above their revenues, which is a huge number.
+Yes, the federal government for the 2020 fiscal year spent more than $3 trillion above its revenue, which is a huge number.
 But spending isn’t necessarily what defines big government, and this is just another instance of using labels to simplify concepts that are far bigger than a two-word bumper sticker.

 I have always seen the role of the federal government as a protector of the citizenry: Defend us against outside enemies, defend us against internal enemies and defend us against the darker instincts of capitalism; i.e., cheating, lying, thievery and disinformation.